blhmr/BareDB/README.md

 (You can use .bin files)

 ## Limitations
-- Not endian clean, so portability is an issue especially when you want to write in a little endian machine and read data in a big endian machine (or vice-versa)
+- Not endian clean, so portability is an issue especially when you want to write in a little endian machine and read data in a big endian machine (or vice-versa) (Working on this issue)

 ## Why BareDB